-Most of the complex questions are defying simple yes, and no responses.
-One such question is “Are chiropractors doctors?”
+Most of the complex questions are defying simple yes and no responses.
+One such question is, “Are chiropractors doctors?”
 Of course, the answer is ‘yes’ because you have good medical experience, know the advantages patients derive from chiropractic, and what evidence suggests.
+For others, the word doctor refers to a person with an M.D., which includes medical school, an internship, a residency, and a license since chiropractors don’t have an MD.
+Diploma, they’re not physicians.
+They are chiropractic doctors specialists who care about patients and devote themselves.

-How Chiropractors are Doctors
+How Chiropractors Are Doctors

 - Given a degree with an emphasis on the sciences or a “pre-med” accent

-- Earned a four year degree in health care from an accredited college or university in healthcare
+- Earned a four-year degree in health care from an accredited college or university in healthcare

 - Proved their skills in dealing with doctors